vanheaven-ui/newsweek-clone/README.md

-# The newsweek home page clone
+# The Newsweek Home Page Clone

 > This project was completed under Microverse remote software development curriculum.
-The project requirement was to clone the newsweek home page [here](https://www.newsweek.com/) using bootstrap frame work.
+The project requirement was to clone the newsweek home page [here](https://www.newsweek.com/) using the Bootstrap framework.
 I completed the project by adding a few media queries to ensure full responsiveness on mobile, tablet and desktop screens.

 Here is a screenshot of the clone